 - For use in a bread machine:

-- Add flour to the bread machine set on the basic dough setting.
+- Add flour and salt to the bread machine set on the basic dough setting.

-- In a small bowl, stir together warm water, honey, and salt then sprinkle the top with the yeast.
-Let sit for 5 minutes to activate, then stir in olive oil.
+- In a glass measuring cup, stir together warm water and honey.
+Sprinkle the top with yeast.
+Let it sit for 5 minutes to activate.
+Add the yeast to the flour-salt mixture, and then drizzle in the olive oil.
 Start the bread machine.
 This process takes about an hour and a half on my machine.

-- Once the dough is ready, divide into two equal pieces using a dough scraper.
+- Once the dough is ready, divide it into two equal pieces using a dough scraper.

-- Now using floured hands, fold each piece of dough in half 8 times, while gently pulling the sides over the center like you are closing a book.
-Turn the dough and repeat for 8 folds.
-You can also do this on the counter by gently cupping the dough while moving it toward you and then rotating it and repeating.
-This pulls the dough taught and forms into a tight ball.
+- Now, using floured hands, fold each piece of dough in half eight times, gently pulling the sides over the center like you are closing a book.
+Turn the dough and repeat for eight folds.
+You can also do this on the counter by gently cupping the dough while moving it toward you, then rotating it a quarter turn each time and repeating.
+This will pull the dough together and form it into a tight ball.

-- Once the dough is formed into a tight ball, place in an oiled small bowl, cover with plastic wrap, and refrigerate overnight to ferment and activate the gluten.
-This will allow for the big bubbles you see in restaurant pizza crusts to develop.
+- Once the dough is formed into a tight ball, place it in an oiled small bowl, cover it with plastic wrap, and refrigerate overnight to ferment and activate the gluten.
+This will develop the big bubbles you see in restaurant pizza crusts.

-- Preheat a pizza stone in the oven at 500° F.
+- Preheat a pizza stone in the oven to 500° F.

-- Transfer your dough to a floured parchment paper sheet and evenly dust with flour.
-Begin to work each piece of dough with your fingertips by gently pressing in the center of the dough being careful not to pop any of those glorious bubbles.
+- Transfer your dough to a floured parchment paper sheet and evenly dust it with flour.
+Begin working each piece of dough with your fingertips, gently pressing in the center, being careful not to pop any of those glorious bubbles.

 - Lift the dough carefully over both knuckles and roll the dough around your knuckles, creating a well.
 You are working the dough outward to develop a thinner crust in the center and a thicker crust around the edge.

-- Continue working your dough out until you have a 10-12" pizza crust.
-Keep in mind, it will shrink back a bit so make it a little larger to begin with.
+- Continue working your dough until you have a 10-12" pizza crust.
+Since it will shrink back a bit, make it a little larger to begin with.

-- At this point, you may prebake your crusts for 10 minutes on your prepared parchment sheet by slipping the pizza peel under the parchement and placing directly on the pizza stone to bake.
-This allows for a crisper bottom if you plan on loading your pizza with toppings that could make the pizza soggy.
-If you are doing a plain cheese or pepperoni pizza, feel free to bake it all together for 8-10 minutes until crust is golden brown and slighlty scorched around the bubbles.
+- You may prebake your crusts for 10 minutes on your prepared parchment sheet by slipping the pizza peel under the parchment and placing it directly on the pizza stone.
+This allows for a crisper bottom if you plan on loading your pizza with toppings that could make it soggy.
+If you are making a plain cheese or pepperoni pizza, feel free to bake it together for 8-10 minutes until the crust is golden brown and slightly scorched around the bubbles.

-- If you are using your prebaked crust, spread on desired sauce, place toppings that could dry out under the cheese, and toppings like pepperoni that taste better crispy, on top.
-Bake until cheese is nice and melted and golden brown (about another 10 minutes).
+- If you are using your prebaked crust, spread on the desired sauce.
+Place toppings that could dry out under the cheese and toppings like pepperoni, which taste better crispy, on top.
+Bake until the cheese is nice and melted and golden brown (about another 10 minutes).

 - Preparing Pizza Dough By Hand:

-- In a small bowl, stir together warm water, honey, and salt then sprinkle the top with the yeast.
-Let sit for 5 minutes to activate, then stir in olive oil.
+- In a small bowl, stir together warm water, honey, and salt.
+Sprinkle the top with yeast.
+Let it sit for 5 minutes to activate, then stir in olive oil.

-- Measure out your flour in a large mixing bowl and create a well in the center.
+- Measure your flour and salt in a large mixing bowl and create a well in the center.

 - Pour your yeast mixture into the center and stir using a firm spatula or wooden spoon to incorporate.